lukereding/book_notes/notes_how_to_be_antiracist.md

 A racist is someone who supports a racist policy through action or inaction, or expresses a racist idea.
 Racist policies produce and sustain racial inequities.
 Racial inequities occur when two or more racial groups aren't on approximately equal footing.
 Every policy is either racist or antiracist.
+In any given momement, we can be racist or antiracist.
+When we express a racist idea, we are acting in a racist way, but we can act in an anti-racist way in the next moment.

 Racists see people as the problem, not policy.
 [This is a more common mistake humans make, i.e., the fundamental attribution error, to attribute the way someone is to something innate in them as opposed to their circumstances or environment.]